-This holiday season, get the "Write Stuff" at the right price.
+This holiday season, get the "Write Stuff" at the right price. thesaurus, medical or legal dictionaries.

-Now you can get the competitive edge when classes begin in January.
+edge when classes begin in January.
 With a MacintoshTM personal computer, and all the

-We call it the Macintosh "Write Stuff" it a great when you buy a Macintosh "Write Stuff" bundle before January 9, 1987, you'll receive a bundle of extras-and save \$250.
+We call it the Macintosh 'Write Stuff' when you buy a Macintosh "Write Stuff" bundle before January 9, 1987, you'll receive a bundle of extras-and save \$250.